CodePushGo/website/src/content/blog/en/quasar-mobile-app-capacitor.md

 By default, the version name will be the one in your package.json file.

-Check in [Capgo](https://web.capgo.app/login/) if the build is present.
+Check in [CodePushGo](https://web.capgo.app/login/) if the build is present.

 You can even test it with my [mobile sandbox app](https://capgo.app/app_mobile/).

 **Make channel default**:

-After you have sent your app to Capgo, you need to make your channel default to let apps receive updates from Capgo.
+After you have sent your app to CodePushGo, you need to make your channel default to let apps receive updates from CodePushGo.

 `npx @capgo/cli@latest channel set production -s default`